 - 1 ACLS Collaborative Research Fellowship

-- 1 East Asian Center, UW, Travel Award
+- 1 East Asian Center Travel Award

 - 1 GPSS Gold Star Award to GWSS Graduate Program

 - 1 Innovation in Service Learning Award, Carlson Leadership and Public Service Center